A Guide on Charting and Custom Indicators

 )

-Creating custom indicators for the chart()
+Creating custom indicators for the chart()-functions

 follows standard {plotly}